esphome/esphome-docs/components/logger.rst

 By default, the logger will occupy ``UART0``.
 The ESP32 has three hardware UARTs, all of which can be used for both transmit and receive.
 The ESP8266 only has two hardware UARTs, one of which is transmit-only.
 The ESP8266 ``UART0`` can also be 'swapped' to TX/RX on the CTS/RTS pins, if you need to use GPIO1 and GPIO3 for something else.
+Note that the common NodeMCU boards have their USB-UART Adapters fixed to the default GPIOs used by ``UART0``, so if you use anything else you will not get log messages over the on-board USB.

 Possible Hardware UART configurations: